 Use closed baggage tags to label each bag.
 Put your name, address and phone number both inside and outside your luggage.

 As educators, you know that studying up is the best way to be prepared.
+Do your research.
 The more you know about the history and customs of your destination countries, the more you will enjoy and benefit from your journey.
+Here are some examples to get you started: